-- The faculty and staff, under the guidance of the President, conduct recruitment activities, including advertising, which provide accurate, objective information concerning the educational programs to prospective students.
-Information about other educational programs shall be truthful, understandable, identifying strengths and differences of each type of program. - The College Handbook provides accurate information concerning admission, promotion, graduation, cost, policies, and the programs of study. - Applications are reviewed by a program committee which is responsible for selection of admissions to the College according to specified criteria.
-Applicants are notified promptly of the committee's decision. - The College complies with the provision of the Civil Rights Act.
-A qualified applicant is not denied admission, nor an enrolled student discriminated against, on the basis of age, race, creed, sex, marital status, national or ethnic origin or qualified disabilities. - All records and personal data of applications and students are considered confidential.
-Access to and release of these records is in accordance with the Family Educational Rights and Privacy Act of 1974, as amended. - The educational programs are designed to provide all students with the opportunity to participate in similar learning experiences. - The Faculty abide by written policies which are included in the College Resource Manual and Student Handbook. - St. Luke's College reserves the right to make curriculum, cost, and policy and procedure changes.
-Students are informed of changes. - Students who are making unsatisfactory academic progress or who are involved in any disciplinary action are notified in writing of their status.
-Appeal and grievance procedures are available. - The student is eligible to graduate and apply for the appropriate licensure examination when all requirements of the program and College have been met.
+- 1. The faculty and staff, under the guidance of the President conduct recruitment activities, including advertising, which provide accurate, objective information concerning the educational programs to prospective students.
+Information about other educational programs shall be truthful, understandable, identifying strengths and differences of each type of program. - 2.
+The College handbook provides accurate information concerning admission, promotion, graduation, costs, policies and the programs of study. - 3.
+Applications are reviewed by a program committee which is responsible for selection of admissions to the College according to specified criteria.
+Applicants are notified promptly of the committee's decision. - 4.
+The College complies with the provisions of the Civil Rights Act.
+A qualified applicant is not denied admission, nor an enrolled student discriminated against, on the basis of age, race, creed, sex, marital status, national or ethnic origin or qualified disabilities. - 5.
+All records and personal data of applicants and students are considered confidential.
+Access to and release of these records is in accordance with the Family Educational Rights and Privacy Act of 1974, as amended. - 6.
+The educational programs are designed to provide all students with the opportunity to participate in similar learning experiences. - 7.
+The Faculty abide by written policies which are included in the College Resource Manual and Student Handbook. - 8.
+St. Luke's College reserves the right to make curriculum, cost, and policy and procedure changes.
+Students are informed of changes. - 9.
+Students who are making unsatisfactory academic progress or who are involved in any disciplinary action are notified in writing of their status.
+Appeal and grievance procedures are available. - 10.
+The student is eligible to graduate and apply for the appropriate licensure examination when all requirements of the program and College have been met.